lemanschik/dspeed-hosting/README.md

 For help, DO NOT contact Josh directly --- I don't do tech support by email or tweet (no exceptions).

-Post your question on the [discussion forum](https://discourse.mailinabox.email/) instead, where maintainers and Mail-in-a-Box users may be able to help you.
+Post your question on the [discussion forum](https://discourse.hosting.dspeed.eu/) instead, where maintainers and DIREKTSPEED-Hosting users may be able to help you.

 Note that while we want everything to "just work," we can't control the rest of the Internet.
-Other mail services might block or spam-filter email sent from your Mail-in-a-Box.
+Other mail services might block or spam-filter email sent from your DIREKTSPEED-Hosting.
-This is a challenge faced by everyone who runs their own mail server, with or without Mail-in-a-Box.
+This is a challenge faced by everyone who runs their own mail server, with or without DIREKTSPEED-Hosting.
 See our discussion forum for tips about that.

 Contributing and Development
 ----------------------------

-Mail-in-a-Box is an open source project.
+DIREKTSPEED-Hosting is an open source project.
 Your contributions and pull requests are welcome.
 See [CONTRIBUTING](CONTRIBUTING.md) to get started.

 The Acknowledgements